Synagogue in Merthyr Tydfil, Wales

 The Jewish community of Merthyr formally came to an end in 1983 when the Synagogue was sold.
 Since that time, the building was used for various purposes.
 However, since 2006 it has been lying empty, its condition deteriorating, and the fabric of the building has been compromised with a gaping hole in the roof and broken windows.

 A feasibility study was undertaken funded by the Muriel and Gershon Coren Charitable Trust to consider the Heritage Centre proposal, which concluded that it was viable.
-The Foundation proceeded to buy the building and is now carrying out immediate repairs.
-The next stage will be to pursue the wider vision for the site working closely with Merthyr Municipality, and this will include developing a dialogue with the National Lottery Heritage Fund.
+The Foundation proceeded to buy the building and subsequently carried out urgent repairs.